St Aubyns

 The Parish Council vote to accept the transfer of St Aubyns Field, Chapel, Pavillion, War Memorial and Water Fountain

-Rottingdean Parish Council at their meeting on the 7th of February 2022 tagreed, subject to contract, to accept the transfer of the following land and buildings located on the old St Aubyns school site in the centre of Rottingdean: a three and half acre green space (the former playing field), the former cricket pavilion, the war memorial and the former school chapel.
+Rottingdean Parish Council at their meeting on the 7th of February 2022 agreed, subject to contract, to accept the transfer of the following land and buildings located on the old St Aubyns school site in the centre of Rottingdean: a three and half acre green space (the former playing field), the former cricket pavilion, the war memorial and the former school chapel.
 This will bring these important heritage assets in to public ownership for the future use of the community.

 This decision by the Parish Council follows some weeks of intensive work to ensure that the financial liability of accepting the transfer was understood, that the land and building being transferred could be bought into community use and that governance arrangements could be put into place to manage these assets and raise funds to cover future costs once the one off maintenance payment of £350,000 from the developer is exhausted.